karlasgeir/stalemate/README.md

 }

 refreshAllTodoLoaders() async {
-    final List<StaleMateRefreshResult> refreshResults = await StaleMate.refreshLoaders<TodosLoader>();
+    final List<StaleMateRefreshResult> refreshResults = await StaleMate.refreshLoaders<List<ToDo>, TodosHandler>();
 }

-List<ToDo> getTodosFromFirstTodoLoader() {
-    return StaleMate.getFirstLoader<TodosLoader>?.value ?? [];
-}
 ```

-**Please remember to handle potential null values and exceptions when using the registry.**

 # Final thoughts

-We hope that this documentation helps you understand how to effectively use the StaleMate library in your Flutter applications.
+We hope that this documentation helps you understand how to use the StaleMate library in your Flutter applications.
 The aim of this library is to simplify and optimize your data management and refresh strategies.

 If you encounter any problems or have suggestions for future features, please [create an issue](https://github.com/karlasgeir/stalemate/issues) in our GitHub repository.
 We appreciate your feedback and will do our best to improve StaleMate based on your needs and experiences.

-Remember, StaleMate is designed to be flexible and adaptable to your needs, so we encourage you to experiment and find the configurations and strategies that work best for your the unique context of your application.
+Remember, StaleMate is designed to be flexible and adaptable to your needs, so we encourage you to experiment and find the configurations and strategies that work best in your application's unique context.